Colchicine (Colcrys, Mitigare)

 Side Effects

-The most common side effect of colchicine is diarrhea which sometimes can be related to higher doses.
+The most common side effect of colchicine is diarrhea.
+This typically happens when taken at a higher dose, so a simple dose adjustment is often enough to stop this side effect from happening.
 Other gastrointestinal symptoms, such as nausea and vomiting can also occur.
 Doses may have to be reduced if these symptoms occur.
-Colchicine is considered safe when taken at the correct dose, but overdosing on the medication can be lethal.
+Very rarely colchicine can cause muscle problems, so let your provider know if you develop muscle pain or weakness on this medication.
+Colchicine is considered safe when taken at the correct dose.

 Tell Your Rheumatology Provider